Purpose of Committee: Maintain and administer the

-Annual Meeting is 3rd Wednesday in June Quarterly Meetings are the 1st Wednesday in May and Information & Services:
+Annual Meeting is 3rd Wednesday in June

+Quarterly Meetings are the 1st Wednesday in May and Information & Services:

-The Museum and Railroad Depot are available for viewing from Memorial Day to Labor Day, Fridays-Saturdays-Sundays from at the Museum and Depot with a curator on duty during the
+The Museum and Railroad Depot, located in Gordon, are available for viewing from Memorial Day to Labor Day, Fridays-Saturdays-Sundays from displayed, and a curator is on duty during the